 This earworm has taken up permanent residence in my head - “I am yellow today… I shine my light out like the sun…” If you live in Canada, you may recognize that lyric from this year’s tourism commercial for Newfoundland and Labrador (NL).
 I invite you to pause and enjoy the “Crayons” video.

 Viewing the video, you are captivated by the landscapes and the colours of NL and are ready to plan a trip, but… there are some things you need to know.
 Almost 30 years ago, having already had our first visit to NL we got a giggle from the NL documentary called “Rain, Drizzle and Fog” - and the title says it all.
-(I have found no site where you can watch this online - pity… since it is enjoyable and includes beloved NL personalities Mary Walsh and Andy Jones (sibling of the equally talented Cathy Jones).
+(Update: When I first posted this blog I could not find this online, but now you can watch this sweet NFB documentary here.
+It is enjoyable and includes beloved NL personalities Mary Walsh and Andy Jones - sibling of the equally talented Cathy Jones).

 Most people get to NL by plane or ferry.
 We always chose the ferry.
 North Sydney, NS to Port aux Basques - a 5-7 hour ferry ride that we took overnight.
 Not “wasting” a day on the crossing seemed like a good idea at the time, but it meant staying up late to board the ferry and arriving at the crack of dawn, then driving in a sleep deprived daze to Corner Brook for breakfast.
 The ferry to St. John’s takes 14-16 hours and once on land, it’s another 1.5 hour drive to St. John’s.
 The drive time from Port aux Basques to St. John’s is at least 9 hours and that explains why we never, as a family, visited that city.
 When traveling by car, the long journey to and from the capital of The Rock never seemed to be a good match to the allocated holiday schedule.
 Noteworthy - one should heed the warnings of NL-ers about driving after dusk.
 Moose accidents are still a huge issue.
 The provincial government even offers a Moose Advisory.